jakkulabs/PowervRA/docs/Get-vRAEntitledService.md

 ### Name

-The Name of the resource type
+The Name of the service

 * Required: true
 * Position: named